rhysdg/ollama-voice-jetson/README.md

 ### Similar projects

-I went down a pretty lengthy rabbit hole for this one and for those of you who don' wish to stick exclusively to Python there's a numbe of great projects out there:
+I went down a pretty lengthy rabbit hole for this one and for those of you who don't wish to stick exclusively to Python there's a numbe of great projects out there - these have not been tested with Jetson boards however:

 - [lamma.cpp](https://github.com/ggerganov/llama.cpp)
 - [Talk](https://github.com/yacineMTB/talk)